GrenadeBR/GrenadeBR/README.md

-- 👋 Hi, I’m Grenade
+- 👋 Hi, I’m Assassin
 - 👀 I Post Stuff on the Internet
 - 📫 How to reach me Twitter: @GrenadeBR.